Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/Lore and etc/Books and stories/Wave Echo Caves – A Founders Tale.md

 ![[Rokhar-Portrait.png|650]]

 **Montra**
-After killing a child during the quest to find wave echo cave things were tense between the party, rumor has it he left after the quest and found his way to leader of a thieves guild.
+After killing a child during the quest to find wave echo cave things were tense between the party, rumour has it he left after the quest and found his way to leader of a thieves guild.
 ![[Montra-Portrait.png]]